kayla-manning/portfolYOU/pages/about.md

 # **About Me**

-Hi I am **{{ site.author.name }}** :wave:,<br>
+Hi, I am **{{ site.author.name }}** :wave:,<br>
 I am a junior at Harvard pursuing a joint concentration in Statistics and Government with a secondary in Global Health and Health Policy.
-Above all, I am passionate about analyzing phenomena in the social sciences through a quantitative lens.
+Above all, I am passionate about applying data science and quantitative principles to problems in social science.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}